EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Framing through diplomacy rather than military terrain
+Framing through diplomacy rather than military ground

-Interest in the weakening of the Western position
+Interest in Western position weakening

 Discover how another country covers this same story.